gnames/gnverifier/README.md

 ## Usage

-``GNverifier`` takes one name-string or a text file with one name-string per line as an argument, sends a query with these data to [remote ``gnames`` server][gnames] to match the name-strigs against many different biodiversity databases and returns results to STDOUT either in JSON or CSV format.
+``GNverifier`` takes one name-string or a text file with one name-string per line as an argument, sends a query with these data to [remote ``gnames`` server][gnames] to match the name-strigs against many different biodiversity databases and returns results to STDOUT either in JSON, CSV or TSV format.

 ### As a web service